tnebooks/12th-zoology/content.en/zoology/evolution/_index.md

 The comparative study of the embryo of different animals shows structural similarities among themselves.
 The embryos of fish, salamander, tortoise, chick and human start life as a single cell, the zygote, and undergo cleavage to produce the blastula, change to gastrula and are triploblastic.
 This indicates that all the above said animals have evolved from a common ancestor.

-**Molecular evidences** Molecular evolution is the process
+#### Molecular evidences

-of change in the sequence composition of molecules such as DNA, RNA and proteins across generations.
+Molecular evolution is the process of change in the sequence composition of molecules such as DNA, RNA and proteins across generations.
 It uses principles of evolutionary biology and population genetics to explain patterns in the changes of molecules.

 One of the most useful advancement in the development of molecular biology is proteins and other molecules that control life processes are conserved among species.
 A slight change that occurs over time in these conserved molecules (DNA, RNA and protein) are often called molecular clocks.
 Molecules that have been used to study evolution are cytochrome c (respiratory pathway) and rRNA (protein synthesis).

-**6.5 Theories of biological evolution**
+## Theories of biological evolution

-**6.5.1 Lamarck’s theory Jean Baptiste de Lamarck, was the first to**
+### Lamarck’s theory

-postulate the theory of evolution in his famous book ‘**Philosophie Zoologique**’ in the year **1809\.
+Jean Baptiste de Lamarck, was the first to postulate the theory of evolution in his famous book ‘**Philosophie Zoologique**’ in the year **1809\.
 The two principles of Lamarckian theory** are:

 **i.
 The theory of use and disuse - Organs** that are used often will increase in size and those that are not used will degenerate.
 Neck in giraffe is an example of use and absence of limbs in snakes is an example for disuse theory.

 **ii.
 The theory of inheritance of acquired characters** \- Characters that are developed during the life time of an organism are called acquired characters and these are then inherited.

-**The main objection to Lamarckism** Lamarck’s “Theory of Acquired characters”
+#### The main objection to Lamarckism

-was disproved by **August Weismann** who conducted experiments on mice for twenty generations by cutting their tails and breeding them.
+Lamarck’s “Theory of Acquired characters” was disproved by **August Weismann** who conducted experiments on mice for twenty generations by cutting their tails and breeding them.
 All mice born were with tail.
 Weismann proved his germplasm theory that change in the somatoplasm will not be transferred to the next generation but changes in the germplasm will be inherited.

-**Neo-Lamarckism** The followers of Lamarck
+#### Neo-Lamarckism

-(Neo-Lamarckists) like **Cope, Osborn, Packard** and **Spencer** tried to explain Lamarck’s theory on a more scientific basis.
+The followers of Lamarck (Neo-Lamarckists) like **Cope, Osborn, Packard** and **Spencer** tried to explain Lamarck’s theory on a more scientific basis.
 They considered that adaptations are universal.
 Organisms acquire new structures due to their adaptations to the changed environmental conditions.
 They argued that external conditions stimulate the somatic cells to produce certain ‘secretions’ which reach the sex cells through the blood and bring about variations in the offspring.

-**6.5.2 Darwin’s theory of Natural Selection**
+### Darwin’s theory of Natural Selection

 **Charles Darwin** explained the theory of evolution in his book ‘The Origin of Species by **Natural Selection’.** During his journey around the Earth, he made extensive observations of plants and animals.
 He noted a huge variety and remarkable similarities among organisms and their adaptive features to cope up to their environment.
 He proved that fittest organisms can survive and leave more progenies than the unfit ones through natural selection.